gongaa/Feedback-GNN/README.md

 -->
 # Feedback GNN

-This repo contains the source code of the paper [Graph Neural Networks for Enhanced Decoding of Quantum LDPC Codes](https://arxiv.org/pdf/2304.04743.pdf).
+This repo contains the source code of the paper [Graph Neural Networks for Enhanced Decoding of Quantum LDPC Codes](http://arxiv.org/abs/2310.17758).

-First, I extend the classical error correction simulation framework [Sionna](https://nvlabs.github.io/sionna/) to do quantum error correction.
+First, I extend the classical error correction simulation framework [Sionna](https://nvlabs.github.io/sionna/) to do quantum communication noise simulation.
 The entire framework is built on top of the open-source software library [TensorFlow](https://www.tensorflow.org) for machine learning.

 Second, I trained an intermediate GNN layer (called feedback GNN) between consecutive quaternary BP runs.
 This feedback GNN leverages the knowledge from the previous BP run, in order to find a suitable initialization for the next BP run.